A Variational Principle for Pulsating Standing Waves and an Einstein Relation in the Sharp Interface Limit: Analysis in

 \subsection{Birkhoff Property}

 The Birkhoff property is fundamental in the study of plane-like minimizers of \eqref{E: functional}.
-Let us define it now and then state and prove a lemma that can be used to explain why at the very least some of the optimal planar transitions have the property, even if the strong maximum principle is not available.
+Let us define it now and then state and prove a lemma that can be used to explain why at the very least some plane-like minimizers of $\mathcal{F}^{a}_{1}$ have the property, even if the strong maximum principle is not available.
 (The lemma is used in Section \ref{S: monotonicity_constraint}.).

 \begin{definition} Given $M \in \mathbb{N}$, a function $v : \mathbb{R}^{d} \to \mathbb{R}$ is said to possess the \emph{$M \mathbb{Z}^{d}$-Birkhoff property} with respect to the direction $e \in S^{d -1}$ provided $v(x + k) \geq v(x)$ whenever $k \in M \mathbb{Z}^{d}$ and $\langle k, e \rangle \geq 0$. \end{definition}